adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Flower-with-CoreML.md

 # How to federate CoreML with Flower

-This tutorial offers a comprehensive guide to federating CoreML with Flower, and to enable federated learning on iOS devices.
+This tutorial offers a comprehensive guide to federating CoreML with Flower and enabling federated learning on iOS devices.

 ## Overview